 Next is clothing.
-You can stick with the CCW vest with the sash and CCW badge if you want.
-However, if you’d like to avoid those cliches, here are some fashion tips.
+You can stick with the CCW vest with the sash and CCW badge if you really want.
+However, if you’d like to avoid those conspicuous cliches, here are a few fashion tips.

-Try shirts in tall sizes, if they aren’t ridiculous on you.
-Another inch or two in the hem length can make a big difference.
+Try shirts in tall sizes, if they don’t look too ridiculous on you.
+Another inch or two of hem length can make a big difference.

-Short-sleeve button-up shirts with a straight hem around the bottom are a great option as they satisfy most dress codes and can conceal a pistol fairly well.
+Short-sleeve button-up shirts are a great option as they satisfy most dress codes and can conceal a pistol fairly well.
 You can wear them untucked and still look presentable enough for the office.
 A nice roomy polo also works well.

 That said, placement matters a great deal.
-If you pick a good gun and holster, you’ll find it virtually disappears when carried in the right spot but sticks out in others.
+If you pick a good gun and holster, you’ll find it virtually disappears when carried in the right spot but sticks out — “prints” prominently in others.
 You’ll have to find the best place for it to ride on your belt.

 Will what you end up with necessarily work for everyone?
 No, but if you’re determined not to carry inside the waistband, you still have some very good options if you’re willing to do the work and experiment a little.